 However, with Google Glass, the customer service reps did not just have the customer’s name in front of them; through data collected in their CRM software, the reps had access to information that included the client’s loyalty information, flight status, their transportation arrangements at their destination and a weather report for the destination city.
 They could give customers information about local events, help them prepare for the weather and instantly give information about flight delays.
 By moving from the dispatch radio to data-enabled technology, Virgin was able to give a far more personalized and satisfying experience.

 This sort of personalization is not just for luxury airline travel.
 Every business can find a way to keep customers happier through some level of automation.
-A few suggestions for using automation online to create a more satisfying customer experience:
+A few suggestions for using eCommerce automation to create a more satisfying customer experience:

 Create Drip Email Campaigns